sj26/mailcatcher/README.md

 * Shows HTML, Plain Text and Source version of messages, as applicable.
 * Rewrites HTML enabling display of embedded, inline images/etc. (currently very basic)
 * Lists attachments and allows separate downloading of parts.
+* Written super-simply in EventMachine, easy to dig in and change.

 ## Caveats